Azure-Samples/contoso-chat/README.md

     ```bash
     az login --use-device-code
     ```
 1. Now authenticate with Azure Developer CLI in the same terminal.
 Complete the auth workflow as guided.
-You should see: **Logged in on Azure.**

     ```bash
-    azd auth login
+    azd auth login --use-device-code
     ```
+1. You should see: **Logged in on Azure.** This will create a folder under `.azure/` in your project to store the configuration for this deployment.
+You may have multiple azd environments if desired.

 </details>

 <details>